-- The Problem-Solving Court evaluation, which was partially funded by the Board, has been completed and was finalized recently.
+- The Board members have committed to improving data compliance from each agency that receives CTCF funding and has agreed to set aside funds for research and evaluation of treatment outcomes and create a more in-depth annual decision item request to enhance understanding of the agencies and their use of Correctional Treatment Board Funds. - The Board approves this funding plan contingent upon State and Local Agencies reporting of the requirements in CRS 18-19-103 (5)(f).
+State and Local Agencies receiving funding unable to do so shall provide written explanation of progress in meeting statutorily required reporting requirements and when compliance will be achieved. - The Problem-Solving Court evaluation, which was partially funded by the Board, has been completed and was finalized recently.
 The evaluators worked with stakeholders to secure additional data, finalize comparison groups, analyze data, draft reporting, and finalize the evaluation.
 The results show that Problem-Solving courts are more cost effective and lower recidivism for graduates, but not for all participants.
-The evaluation also includes outcomes and recidivism based on 5 years of data (2009-2015) as well as a report regarding the use of best practices in problem solving courts across the state. - The Board will continue to assess the opportunity to sponsor the Colorado Collaborative Justice Conference (CCJC) in the future.
+The evaluation also includes outcomes and recidivism based on 5 years of data (2009-2015) as well as a report regarding the use of best practices in problem solving courts across the state. - The Board will continue to assess the potential opportunity to sponsor a virtual Colorado Collaborative Justice Conference (CCJC) in the future.
 This is one of the Correctional Treatment Cash Fund expenditures specifically allowed by statute.
 This conference is the principal training event for Colorado's criminal justice and treatment staff statewide.
 The annual conference hosts nationally and internationally renowned speakers and experts in the fields of criminal justice interventions and effective treatment of substance use and co-occurring disorders.
 All 22 judicial districts are represented, including professionals from the fields of law enforcement, parole, probation, treatment, prosecutors, defense attorneys, diversion, community corrections, judicial officers and system policy makers.
-The Board continues to be committed to the latest research and practices that are proven to effectively support clients in the criminal justice system. - The Board members from each agency that receives CTCF funding will be preparing an educational presentation to the other Board members to enhance understanding of the agencies and their use of Correctional Treatment Board Funds. - The Board is looking forward to the ongoing collaboration and support of the Judicial District Drug Offender Treatment Boards (Local Boards) that each jurisdiction is required to maintain.
+The Board continues to be committed to the latest research and practices that are proven to effectively support clients in the criminal justice system. - The Board is looking forward to the ongoing collaboration and support of the Judicial District Drug Offender Treatment Boards (Local Boards) that each jurisdiction is required to maintain.
 Members of these local boards are the experts with respect to service needs and gaps within their respective communities, and the Correctional Treatment Board will invest in continued development of working relationships and effective communication with the local boards to better identify how to most efficiently utilize the Correctional Treatment Cash Funds.

-FY2022 Funding Requests
+FY2023 Funding Requests